 - Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities that the authority can access at the measurement date. - Level 2 inputs other than quoted prices within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 unobservable inputs for the asset or liability.

 2.23 Group Accounts

-Group accounts will be prepared in accordance with IFRS 10 (consolidated financial statements) and IFRS 12 (disclosure of interests in other entities).
+Group Accounts are prepared in accordance with IFRS 10 (consolidated financial statements) and IFRS 12 (disclosure of interest in other entities), where it is considered that the Council has a material interest in subsidiaries.